f5devcentral/bigip-automation/level-3/README.md

 ```

 > [!NOTE]
-> If the states during the pipleline are getting queued for more than 5-10 seconds then you can improve that by changing the concurrency to **5** in the `config.toml` file.
-If you are using Ubuntu you can find this file in the following folder `/var/lib/docker/volumes/gitlab-runner-config/_data/`
+> If the stages during the pipleline execution are getting queued for more than 5-10 seconds then you can improve that by changing the concurrency configuration from **1** to **5** in the `config.toml` file.
+If you are using Ubuntu you can find this file inside the Docker volume at the following folder `/var/lib/docker/volumes/gitlab-runner-config/_data/`

 ### Step 4.
 Register your GitLab Runner

-Log on to **GitLab.com** and go to the repository you have created.
-Go to `Setttings`->`CI/CD`->`Runners` and under project runners copy the `registration token` as shown on the picture below.
+Copy the `registration token` that can be be found under `Setttings`->`CI/CD`->`Runners`.

 <p align="center">
   <img src="../images/token-lvl3.png" style="width:75%">
 </p>

-> [!IMPORTANT]
-> Before registering the runner, disable **Instance runners** so that you don't use GitLab-hosted runners.

 Use the following docker exec command to start the registration process:
 ```